comsystan/comsystanj/description/sig-description.md

 - The time lag can be set
 - Signals should be opened with the CSAJ Signal Opener
 - Surrogate analysis is restricted to one of the entropies, if needed taking the smallest parameter value
-- Evaluation of Entire signal or Subsequent/Gliding box
+- Analysis of Entire signal or Subsequent/Gliding box
 - Notes for Subsequent/Gliding box:
   - Restricted to one of the entropies, if needed taking the smallest parameter value
   - The box size should not be larger than 1/3 of the signal length